dailybruin/the-stack/_posts/2016-10-31-gym-traffic.md

 A few interesting insights:

-* Traffic dips in between noon and 1:30 PM on weekdays.
+* Traffic dips in between noon and around 1:30 PM on weekdays.
 * Traffic rapidly climbs from 2 PM onward until it reaches the peak at around 5:30 PM on weekdays.
-* BFit is a lot busier than Wooden on weekends, especially on evenings.
+* BFit is busier than Wooden on weekends, especially on evenings.
 Weekend traffic at Wooden doesn't appear to vary that much throughout the day.
 * Less people go workout towards the end of a quarter.